derianfosu/clinical_trials/README.md

 EXECUTING THE SCRIPT:
 - update data.txt
+- create a folder 'data' or use any other name (change the path in python script)
-- place XML files into folder data or specify path in python script
+- place XML files into folder 'data' or any specified path in the previous step
 - RUN 519project.py

 HOW TO CREATE OTHER RELATIONS